Pressure builds as kids and families get locked up at the border.

 Eddy's stories about the sanctuary of spiritual practices are powerful medicine, forged during 20 years in prison, and drive him today to work to end mass incarceration in the United States.

 We are living in a political moment that calls for the strength of our whole practice.
-Taking compassionate action for sanctuary, we refuse to let a climate of fear and state terror control our minds and hearts.
-Instead, we choose to listen, learn, and take action in the best ways we can, to help heal the racist karma of U.S. settler colonialism, genocide, slavery, imperialism, and the many devastating cycles of forced separation of families.
-We know a better, more loving world is possible, and we take responsibility for helping to grow a beloved world into being.
+What can we do to heal the racist karma of U.S. settler colonialism, genocide, slavery, imperialism, and the many devastating cycles of forced separation of families?

-Enroll Below to Watch the Full 90-Minute Dialogue, filmed by Survival Media
+Enroll Above to Watch the Full 90-Minute Dialogue, filmed by Survival Media

 Plus Gain Access to a BPF Mini-Curriculum on Immigrant Justice